International Medical Graduates (IMG)

 - proficiency in either English or French.

-This process is initiated by the University and Medical Regulatory Authority (MRA).
-The Royal College will review applications for preliminary assessment of training of applicants once they have entered residency in an Royal College approved program after being accepted for PGY 2 entry level.
+This process is initiated through written recommendation made by the residency program director and postgraduate dean of a Canadian faculty of medicine.
+The Royal College will review applications for assessment of training of applicants once they have entered residency in a Royal College accredited program after being accepted for PGY 2 entry level.